Understanding the householder solar panel consumer: A Markovian model and its societal implications: Markovian models for the Green Energy Transition

+Finally, the probability of passing from $PL$ to $G$ coincides with the probability in Equation \eqref{eq:probGtoI}, with $I \equiv PL$.
+The Markovian dynamics described above capture the procrastinator traits outlined in (i)-(iii).
+Let's say an individual is in the ``Informed'' state at time \( t-T \).
+Based on the probability defined in \eqref{eq:probItoPL}, the individual can either transition to the ``Planner'' state or remain in the ``Informed'' state.
+If the first event occurs, then she/he plans to install PV no later than time $t$ (condition (ii)).
+At time $t$, we may observe either that the individual has switched to the ``Green" state or that she/he has remained a ``Planner''.
+If the latter case happens, it indicates that the individual has postponed the action of installing PV.
+This is because, even though the expected future economic benefit is favorable, the current evaluation of the economic benefit is not (condition (i)).
 At this point, the following observations are in order.
 Figure \ref{fig:npvs} displays the economic utility in Equation \eqref{eq:econ} as a function of $n_G(t)=\frac{N_G(X_t)}{N}$ for a fixed $t$ when using four different discount factors.
 Each discount factor can be thought to correspond to four different types of agents.
 The economic utility in black corresponds to a \text{NPV} in Equation \eqref{eq:netpresentvalue} where $g^{i}(t, s, n_G(t))$ is equal to zero.
 It does not depend, as expected, on $n_G(t)$: this matches a discount factor of an agent that does behave neither like a \textit{homo economicus} nor like an agent that is bounded rational.
 Indeed, agents that think and behave like \textit{homo economicus} would discount each addend in Equation \eqref{eq:netpresentvalue} by $(1+r)^{t-s}$, where $r$ is the interest rate; the economic utility for such agents is displayed in blue.
 Again, the latter does not depend, as expected, on $n_G(t)$.
 Instead, agents that are bounded rational would discount each addend in Equation \eqref{eq:netpresentvalue} by $1+g^{i}(t, s, n_G(t))$, where $g^{i}(t, s, n_G(t))$ is defined as in Equation \eqref{eq:discountfactor}.
 The corresponding utility function is displayed in red.
 First, we observe that this utility is increasing with respect to the ratio of green agents.
-This fact represents the fact that when the number of green agents increases, the social pressure is higher and the effect of the hyperbolic discount factor is softened.
-Finally, notice that $U_{\text{ec}}^{proj}\left(w_{\text{irr}}^{i}, T, \frac{N_{G}(X_t)}{N}\right)$ is higher that the corresponding $U_{\text{ec}}\left(w_{\text{irr}}^{i}, \frac{N_{G}(X_t)}{N}\right)$, a fact that reflects the procrastination phenomena.
-In conclusion, we highlight that increasing the value of $w_{irr}$ would decrease the economic utilities.
-Indeed, the higher $w_{irr}$, the bigger the misperception of such a utility function.
+This represents the fact that when the number of green agents increases, the social pressure is higher and the effect of the hyperbolic discount factor is softened.
+Finally, notice that $U_{\text{ec}}^{proj}\left(w_{\text{irr}}^{i}, T, \frac{N_{G}(X_t)}{N}\right)$ is higher that the corresponding $U_{\text{ec}}\left(w_{\text{irr}}^{i}, \frac{N_{G}(X_t)}{N}\right)$ and that the reversal of preferences is temporary since an ``Informed" can become ``Green”, as in all cases of procrastination (see the qualification as a procrastinator defined in (i)--(ii) above).
+In conclusion, we highlight that increasing the value of $w^{i}_{\text{irr}}$ would decrease the economic utilities.
+Indeed, the higher $w^{i}_{\text{irr}}$, the bigger the misperception of such a utility function.